Fibonaccigirly/New-Classrooms/README.md

 Expected Behavior: Clear instructions on how to select dates for booking should be provided.
 Actual Behavior: There is no indication that users must click and drag to select dates.

-Bug Report 2: Lack of Feedback When Clicking on a Date in the Calendar
+BR 2: Lack of Feedback When Clicking on a Date in the Calendar
 Summary: Clicking on a date in the calendar does not provide any error or helpful information.
 Steps to Reproduce:
 1. Attempt to click on a specific date in the calendar.
 Expected Behavior: The system should respond with appropriate feedback or information letting the user know that they must click and drag *and* that there is a 2 day minimum.
 Actual Behavior: No error or helpful information is displayed when clicking on a date in the calendar.

-Bug Report 3: Unable to Unbook a Room
+BR 3: Unable to Unbook a Room
 Summary: There is no indication or clear method to unbook a room once it has been reserved.
 Steps to Reproduce:
 1. Book a room.